VeronaWirelessCommunity/lime-packages/README.md

 ## Building a firmware image

-The Libre-Mesh firmware can be compiled either manually adding the feed to a [OpenWrt buildroot][1] environment or using the easy to use [lime-build][2] tool.
+The Libre-Mesh firmware can be compiled either manually adding the feed to a [OpenWrt buildroot][1] environment.

 ### Using OpenWrt buildroot